GrimmFromIG/Recipe-Manager/README.md

 Recipe Manager is a user-friendly application designed to help you organize, store, and access your favorite recipes with ease.
 Whether you're a cooking enthusiast or just looking to manage your meal plans better, this app provides a simple solution for all your recipe management needs.

 ✨ Features
-Add & Store Recipes: Save your recipes with names, ingredients, instructions, and categories
+Add & Store Recipes: Save your recipes with names, ingredients, instructions

 Search Functionality: Quickly find recipes by name or ingredients